Skip to Content

 Adelphi Theatre

-If you’ve ever seen the film (and if not, why not?), you’ll already know that Back to The Future has a truly imaginative storyline that is gripping from the get go.
+If you’ve ever seen the film (and if not, why not?), you’ll already know that Back to The Futures imaginative storyline grips from the get-go.

-To crank it up a notch, Back to The Future: The Musical takes us on an electrifying journey back in time when Marty McFly finds himself transported back to 1955.
+Cranking it up a notch with grand musical stores and stellar performances throughout, Back to The Future: The Musical takes us on an electrifying journey back in time when Marty McFly finds himself transported to 1955.

 He accidentally changes the course of history, but can he fix the present, escape the past and send himself back to the present day in time?